talkvegantome/talkvegan-hugo/content/english/anti-vegan/veganism-is-too-awkward.md

 date: 2019-07-08T20:48:29+01:00
 lastmod: 2019-07-08T20:48:29+01:00
 draft: false
-description: ""
+description: "Veganism is too counter-cultural.
+I don't want to be that awkward person at a party asking if everything is vegan!"
 weight: 5
 ---

 # Argument

 > Veganism is too counter-cultural.
-I don't want to be that awkward person at a party going *imitates nasal voice* err, I'm a vegan, is your cake vegan?
+I don't want to be that awkward person at a party asking if everything is vegan!

 or

-> I'm not going to ask my mum what's in zir cooking and refuse to eat it if it's not vegan, ze will crucify me!
+> I'm not going to ask my mum what's in zir cooking and refuse to eat it if it's not vegan, she will crucify me!

 # Rebuttal